merill/entranews/README.md

 ## Bluesky Starter Pack → Entra.News

-This bluesky information in the csv is used to create and maintain the [bluesky.entra.news](Entra.News Bluesky Starter Pack).
+This bluesky information in the csv is used to create and maintain [bluesky.entra.news](https://bluesky.entra.news) the [Entra.News Bluesky Starter Pack](https://bluesky.entra.news) featuring all Entra.News authors to help the community find and follow you easily.

 ## Missing information / updates?